oracc/oracc2/README.md

 # oracc2
-New version of oracc codebase; not for use at present.
+New version of oracc codebase; now default for many tools and gvl lib which is also used by oxx in oracc1

 * Install hints